 Receptor mediated endocytosis will be discussed briefly in this lecture both in the context of the function of membrane bound immunoglobulins and in the context of antigen presentation pathways.
+Antigen presentation will be discussed in greater depth during the lecture by Hidde Ploegh and will be considered in broad outline only in this lecture.
 T cells co-evolved with B cells.
 They have the ability to look "into" and destroy other host cells if the latter are infected.
 The basic design of T cell recognition depends on an intrinsic ability to ignore free or soluble antigens.
 T cell receptors can only recognize antigenic peptides that are appropriately exhibited on cell surfaces.
 The molecules that bring these peptides to the cell surface, and then exhibit them so that they may be scanned by passing T cells, are known as Major Histocompatibility Complex (MHC) proteins.
 These are the most polymorphic proteins known, encoded in most vertebrate species by a very large number of alleles.

-The antigen receptor on T cells is made up of two transmembrane polypeptides of the immmunoglobulin superfamily, the T Cell receptor (TCR)) α and β chains.
-Receptor diversity is generated by the rearrangement, in developing thymocytes, of gene segments that encode these polypeptides.
-The variable domains of the TCR α and β chains contribute to the antigen binding site.
-TCRs recognize cell surface MHC molecules which are complexed with peptides of either exogenous or endogenous origin.
+The antigen receptor on T cells is made up of two transmembrane polypeptides of the immmunoglobulin superfamily, the T Cell receptor (TCR) ) chains.
+Receptor diversity is and generated by the rearrangement, in developing thymocytes, of gene segments that encode these polypeptides.
+The variable domains of chains contribute to the antigen binding site.
+TCRs the TCR and recognize cell surface MHC molecules which are complexed with peptides of either exogenous or endogenous origin.
 It is now believed that all TCRs initially generated in the thymus are capable of recognizing MHC like shapes.
 We will return to this issue when we discuss why a relatively large proportion of T cells in any one individual have the potential to be alloreactive in later lectures on transplantation.
-The antigen recognizing TCR α and β chains associate with proteins of the CD3 complex, (CD3 $\gamma,~\delta,~\epsilon,~$ and $\zeta)$ which are required for the initiation of signaling from the antigen receptor.
+The antigen recognizing TCR chains associate with proteins of the CD3 complex, (CD3 , , and

+, and ) which are required for the initiation of signaling from the antigen receptor.